-- 8.1 The Iridium global satellite EGC system does not require registered providers manually to enter transmission instructions using C codes, although some registered providers may have an operational requirement to use these.
-For those users who have a continuing operational requirement to use C Codes, Annex 4 of the SafetyNET Manual is reproduced in full in Annex 4, Part 2 of this manual. - 8.2 There are several methods for registered providers to gain access to the Iridium EGC system, and these are described in section 11 and Annex 3.
+8.1 The Iridium global satellite\EGC\SafetyCast service does not require registered providers manually to enter transmission instructions using C codes, although some registered providers may have an operational requirement to use these.
+For those users who have a continuing operational requirement to use C Codes, Annex Appendix 4, Part 2 of this manual is provided.

+8.2 There are several methods for registered providers to gain access to the Iridium EGC SafetyCast service, and these are described in section 10 and Annex\Appendix\3.
 These include a secure user portal which enables authorized users to send and cancel messages.
-Detailed operational procedures are contained in the instructions given to registered providers after authorization and registration in accordance with Annex 2.
-The Iridium system automatically formats the message and its transmission instructions.
+Detailed operational procedures are contained in the instructions given to registered providers after authorization and registration in accordance with Annex\Appendix\2.
+The Iridium SafetyCast service automatically formats the message and its transmission instructions.

-9 Monitoring of MSI broadcasts
+9 Monitoring of MSI and SAR related broadcasts